Prepare data for analysis

 Acquire obstacle data

-Now that you're familiar with the feature classes in the project, you will populate the VerticalStructurePoint feature class with obstacle data from the Federal Aviation Administration (FAA).
+Now that you're familiar with the feature classes in the project, you'll populate the VerticalStructurePoint feature class with obstacle data from the Federal Aviation Administration (FAA).
 The FAA distributes a Digital Obstacle File (DOF) that contains obstacle data for all 50 states as well as United States-controlled airspace.

 The FAA's DOF is released on a regular basis under a public domain license.
-You can download the most recent DOF from the FAA's website, but for this tutorial you can use this sample DOF from November 2020.
+You can download the most recent DOF from the FAA's website, but for this tutorial you'll use a sample DOF from November 2020.

-3. In ArcGIS Pro, on the ribbon, click the View tab and click Catalog Pane.
+- In ArcGIS Pro, on the ribbon, click the View tab.
+In the Windows group, click Catalog Pane.

-4. In the Catalog pane, right-click Folders and click Add Folder Connection.
+- In the Catalog pane, right-click Folders and choose Add Folder Connection.

 The Import Digital Obstacle File tool opens.